 |The Bitasyon||--||Gosier, 3.4 mi.
 Southeast of Central Pointe a Pitre||Grande-Terre|

-Do you enjoy discovering the historical roots of the places you visit?
-If yes, you might enjoy visiting a historical site during your vacation.
+If you enjoy exploring the historical roots of a foreign place, you might want to visit a historical site during your vacation.

-A common landmark for vacationers is Église Saint-Pierre-et-Saint-Paul.
+A landmark worth visiting is Église Saint-Pierre-et-Saint-Paul.
 It is located within downtown Pointe A Pitre.
 Listed as a historic monument in 1978, this cathedral has had its ups and downs since it was first erected in 1817, over 10 years after construction began.
 Later, earthquakes and storms would cause damage, but it was never truly down for the count.

-Take a look at the chart below for a list of historic sites in and around Pointe a Pitre.
+Take a moment to read the chart below for information concerning historic sites in and around Pointe a Pitre.

 |Fort Fleur D'Epee A Musee||(059) 090-9461||2.0 mi.
 Southeast of Central Pointe a Pitre|